 Figure 2 illustrates the STC creation projections by sector, including STCs created from installations of solar PV and hot water systems (wind and hydro STCs make up a negligible portion).
-In 2023, it's projected that a total of 33.7 million STCs will be created, which despite having an increase in SGU capacity, is less than 2022 due to the scheme's deeming period declining by another year, compared to the previous year.
+In 2023, it's projected that a total of 36.2 million STCs will be created, which despite having an increase in SGU capacity, is slightly less than 2022.